CSS glossary entries for ‘Z’

 - The

-property is a CSS property which sets the position of a CSS ‘layout box’ on the ‘z-axis’ of a visual display, i.e. on given layer nearer to, or further away from, the viewer.z-index
+z-indexproperty is a CSS property which sets the position of a CSS ‘layout box’ on the ‘z-axis’ of a visual display, i.e. on given layer nearer to, or further away from, the viewer.z-indexvalues are integers (positive or negative) indicating a level above or below the layer (z-index:0) on which ‘normal flow’ content is rendered by default.
+Layout boxes are nested, so a layout box with az-indexof10can appear below a layout box with az-indexof2, if any of the first box's ancestors havez-indexlower than2. - zoom

 - In CSS, the word zoom has different meanings depending on context.
 In a broad sense, it refers to the capability of browsers to do ‘full page zoom’ and ‘text-only zoom’ or to the tendency for mobile browsers to invoke ‘auto-zoom’.
 In the narrowest sense, it refers to Microsoft's non-standard